negyio/negyio/docs/architecture/fault_tolerance.md

 ## Node is down

 If a node is down, requests through that node are affected.
 This means that the larger the number of nodes, the less affected they will be.
-Furthermore, as nodes are regularly health-checked by the node pool, a down node will be removed from the node List; as soon as the gateway fetches a new node list, the node will be removed as a routing option.
+Furthermore, as nodes are regularly health-checked by the node pool, a down node will be removed from the node list.
+As soon as the gateway fetches a new node list, the node will be removed as a routing option.

 ## Node pool is down